F5Networks/f5-adcaas-openstack/docs/run-it.rst

 Generally, there are two alternative ways to download the ADCaaS application.

 The first way is dowloading the released version, which is recommended and will be delivered soon.
-You can go to `ADCaaS docker image set [Coming] <https://github.com/F5Networks/f5-adcaas-openstack/releases>`_ and choose the installation package of tar.gz or rpm to download.
+You can go to `ADCaaS docker image set  <https://github.com/F5Networks/f5-adcaas-openstack/releases>`_ and choose the installation package of tar.gz or rpm to download.

 -  For .tar.gz: unzip the file via ``tar zxf <file.tar.gz>``.
 Then you may find *start\_all.sh* under *dist/scripts/*, we call *dist* the ``localrepo`` in the following description.
--  For .rpm: run ``rpm -i <file.rpm>`` to install it.
+-  For .rpm: run ``rpm -i <file.rpm>`` to install it [Coming].

 The second approach is to download the `ADCaaS Repository <https://github.com/F5Networks/f5-adcaas-openstack>`_ directly from the F5Networks github.
-You may use this way if you are planning on contributing or testing codes in the future.
+You may use this way if planning on contributing or testing codes in the future.
 Basically, we are recommending you to follow the steps below to install ADCaaS locally.

 -  ``Fork`` the ADCaaS repository to your own repository.
 You may need to prepare a github account of your own here.